somaij/portfolio-2024/posts/why-next.md

 <figure>
     <img src="/images/elel-new-preview.jpg"
          alt="New project pages">
-    <figcaption>This is what I ended up going with - a dedicated page for each project that clearly states the issue at hand.</figcaption>
+    <figcaption>This is what I ended up going with - a dedicated page for each project that clearly states the issue at hand.<br><a href="/work/energizing-life-everyday-local" class="arrow-btn" target="_blank">View the final page</a></figcaption>
 </figure>

 I also focused on providing context for the imagery I was having users look at, rather than hoping they could associate the text around the image with it.
-This iterative approach made my portfolio more user-friendly and helped me better showcase my work.
+This iterative approach made my portfolio more user-friendly and helped me better showcase my [**work**](/#home-work).

 ### Fun Fact

-The most popular page on my old website was the Contact Form 7 blog.
+The most popular page on my old website was the [Contact Form 7 blog](/posts/how-to-do-floating-labels-for-cf7).
 It consistently got visits across the globe, which is chalked up to WordPress and Contact Form 7's popularity.

 I plan to write more and hopefully beat that page’s performance.
 It’s a low bar, but a bar nonetheless.